 Advice and support

-Free advice and support services (part)funded by the Council:
+Free advice and support services funded and/or delivered by the Council:

 - Central Library's Business and IP Centre hosts drop in sessions, workshops, demonstrators, patent and IP clinics and is home to the Manchester Inventors Group.